ykoralla5/cardano-viz-practice/README.md

 ### Environment variables

-Create a .env file inside the backend/.env folder and add variables to connect to the backend PostgreSQL databases for Django and the post-processed Cardano database.
+Create a .env file inside the `backend` folder and add variables to connect to the backend PostgreSQL databases for Django and the post-processed Cardano database.
 Currently, the :

 DB_DJANGO_NAME=django_database_name
 DB_DJANGO_USER=django_database_name